TsingZ0/PFLlib/README.md

 ## Environments
 With the installed [conda](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh), we can run this platform in a conda virtual environment called *fl_torch*.

-Note: *Please modify the version of `pytorch-cuda` according to your required CUDA version in `env.yaml`*.
+Note: Due to the code updates, some modules may be required to install based on the given `env.yaml`.

 ```bash
 conda env create -f env.yaml
 ```